Chambers County Vehicle Impound Guide

 After Retrieval

-- Document any damage with photos: Take clear and detailed photos of any dents, scratches, or other damage you find.
+- Document any damage with photos: Take detailed photographs of any dents, scratches, or other damage.

-- Report any damage to the lot manager in writing before you drive away: Notify the impound lot manager of the damage in writing before you leave the premises.
-This creates a record of your claim and strengthens your position if you need to pursue compensation for the damage.
+- Report any damage to the lot manager in writing before you drive away: Notify the impound lot manager in writing about any damage before you leave the premises.
+This will help you file a claim if necessary.

 Frequently Asked Questions